alejandrojuria/tightbinder/paper.md

 and of the entanglement spectrum on a specified cut of the system.
 - Computation of observables from the eigenstates of the system, e.g. bands, expected value of the spin, density of states (also available using the kernel polynomial method), localization.
-Available plotting routines for the different quantities.
+There are plotting routines available for the different quantities.
 - Fitting of the Slater-Koster parameters (or any user-defined model parameter) to reproduce some given energy bands, usually from DFT calculations.

-# Statement of need

-`tightbinder` is a Python package for Slater-Koster, semi-empirical tight-binding calculations of the electronic structure of solids.
-The determination of the band structure requires obtaining the spectrum the Hamiltonian of the system, which is in practice equivalent to computing and diagonalizing its matrix representation.
-The library mainly involves the manipulation of matrices to build the Hamiltonian, meaning that it is built upon the common Python libraries for scientific computing, `NumPy`, `SciPy` and `matplotlib` for visualization of the results.

-There
+The library is still under development.
+Future plans include electronic transport calculations in two dimensions, additional routines to extract information from the models such as the pair distribution function $g(r)$, and rewriting core parts of the library in C++ to improve performance.

 # Usage